hpark-202/web-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🧐 Project philosophy
-The motivation is mainly on learning GO and goroutines
+The motivation is mainly on learning GO and net/http library

 Fast-URL-Checker, as indicated by the name, it is a _quick_ url checking application.
 It uses "goroutines" to thrive in concurrency (speed).